-The following scenario illustrates how The FOD Control Corporation’s products can solve foreign object damage control problems.
+The following scenario illustrates how The FOD Control Corporation’s products can help prepare your unit for an overseas deployment.

-A remote, politically volatile region of the world suddenly explodes into violence, with multiple military or militia forces now in open conflict.
+A remote and politically volatile region of the world suddenly explodes into violence.
+There are multiple military or militia forces now in open conflict.
 Your government has ordered its own military to intervene as rapidly as possible.

 As a maintenance chief, you prepare to deploy with a small advance team via helicopters and light trucks to a remote, abandoned civilian airfield.
 Once there, you will prepare it for landing operations, including fighters and other FOD-sensitive aircraft.

 You expect the runway and ramps to be littered with debris, with more tracking in regularly from adjacent, unimproved real estate.
-Your orders are to clear them within a matter of days, so there isn’t enough time to transport heavy vacuum sweepers through potentially hostile territory.
+You receive orders to clear them within a matter of days.
+But there isn’t enough time to transport heavy vacuum sweepers through potentially hostile territory.

 - FOD Walks.
 Most of the team forms a single line and walks across the tarmac, visually searching for and picking up debris.
 Advantage: No need for special equipment, so you can start immediately.
 Disadvantage: Ties up scarce human resources, so you can’t do it repeatedly throughout the day.